What is a canonical URL

 <link rel="canonical" href="{canonicalUrl}" />

-- If no
+- If no such

 link

-Why should we use the canonical URL
+Why use canonical URLs?

 https://channel.io/en/pricing